Trees in graphs of large linear cliquewidth: Preliminaries

 The root and the underlying set could change when taking a tree minor.
 The notion of tree minor is compatible with the notion of graph minor used by Robertson and Seymour.
 More precisely, if $S$ is a tree minor of $T$, then the child graph of $S$ is a graph minor of the child graph of $T$.

-\paragraph*{Strahler number} We will be mainly interested in trees that branch a lot, as formalized below.
-A \emph{binary tree} is a tree where every non-leaf node has exactly two children.
-Such a tree is called \emph{complete} if all leaves are at the same depth.
-The \emph{Strahler number} of a tree is the maximal depth of complete binary trees that are its tree minors.

-\subsection{Tree decompositions}
+\subsubsection{Tree decompositions}

+We now propose a definition of tree decompositions.
+(These are tree decompositions corresponding to cliquewidth rather than treewidth, but since this is the only kind of tree decomposition used in this paper, we simply call them tree decompositions.)
 One perspective on tree decompositions is that they are terms constructed using the operations of the cliquewidth algebra.
 In this paper, we use a slightly different perspective.
 We think of a tree decomposition as being a graph equipped with a family of subsets, which forms a tree, together with some extra colouring information that allows us to view the nodes as coloured graphs.
-This point of view will be amenable to various extraction processes that we perform.
+This point of view will be more amenable to various extraction processes that we perform.
+(In particular, they are more easily compatible with the notion of tree minors.)

-\paragraph*{Contextual equivalence} In a tree decomposition, a node $X$ will describe an induced subgraph.
-We will want a small amount of information to flow between the subgraph and its complement, as expressed in the following definition.

-\begin{definition} [Contextual equivalence and rank] For a graph and a subset of vertices $X$, define the \emph{contextual equivalence relation of $X$} to be the equivalence relation on $X$ which identifies two vertices if they have the same colour and the same neighbours in the complement of $X$.
-Equivalence classes for this relation are called \emph{contextual classes of $X$}. \end{definition}

-Define the \emph{rank} of a set $X$ of vertices to be the number of contextual classes\footnote{ The rank in the above definition is functionally related to, but not identical, to the rank as defined by Oum and Seymour~\cite{OumS06}.
-This is the number of linearly independent rows in a certain matrix, while our rank counts the number of distinct rows in the same matrix.
-These are not the same numbers, but one is bounded by a function of the other.
-A more detailed comparison of equivalent notions of rank can be found in~\cite{rank-decreasing}.}.
-We now present our notion of tree decompositions.
-(These are tree decompositions corresponding to cliquewidth and not treewidth, but since this is the only kind of tree decomposition used in this paper, we simply call them tree decompositions.)
+Given a graph and a subset $X$ of vertices, a colouring of $X$ is \emph{compatible} (with the graph) if for every $y \notin X$ and every $x,x' \in X$ with the same colour, $xy$ is an edge if and only if $x'y$ is an edge.
+A $k$-recolouring is a map from $\{1,\dots,k\}$ to itself.